 Fortunately, an at-home sleep apnea test may be appropriate for 70-80% of suspected sleep apnea patients.
 From a functional standpoint, an at-home test is comparable to lab tests, so you can likely get tested in the comfort of your own bed.

 Must My Doctor Diagnose Sleep Apnea before I Come to You?

 No. Although our primary focus is on sleep apnea treatment, we can help people get tested for sleep apnea.
 We can work with you, your insurance company, your doctor, and a sleep doctor to make sure you get an appropriate evaluation of your sleep.
-We can arrange for a sleep test at a lab or at home, depending on what's best for you.
+We can arrange for a sleep test at a lab or at Home Sleep Testing.

 What Is an At-Home Test Like?